Susy Siddens

 Why Fat Pencils?

 When she started Fat Pencils, Susy was drawing every day and she loved the name—it made her smile, it’s easy, joyful and memorable.
-Although she transitioned to working in ink and, more recently, to painting, simple line drawings remain at the heart of Fat Pencils, regardless of any sculptural or painterly explorations still to come.
+Although she transitioned to working in ink and, more recently, to mixed media, simple line drawings remain at the heart of Fat Pencils, regardless of any sculptural or painterly explorations still to come.

 I have an obsession with pattern, contrast and texture that drives all of my work.